 The flu is highly contagious.
 Staying home when you’re sick can help prevent spreading the flu to others.
 The Centers for Disease Control and Prevention recommends staying home for at least 24 hours after you’re free of fever without the use of fever-reducing medicine.

 When we sneeze and cough, we send the virus traveling from our bodies through the air.
 Covering our nose and mouth when we cough or sneeze can help trap the virus before other people can breathe it in.
-When possible, cover your nose and mouth with a tissue and wash your hands afterwards.
+When possible, cover your nose and mouth with a tissue and wash your hands afterward.
 When a tissue isn’t available, use your elbow to cover your nose and mouth.

 The flu virus can enter your body through your eyes, nose or mouth.
 Avoid touching your face as much as possible to reduce spreading the flu.